Skip to content

 While these examples can sometimes lead to an employee’s immediate dismissal, depending on the severity of the act, many times the employer must conduct an internal investigation with the employee who is alleged to have been harmed, the alleged subject of the gross misconduct and any witnesses to determine the correct disciplinary process.

-Investigating and Addressing Employee Misconduct
+Addressing Employee Misconduct

 Before hiring even one employee, the organization should establish an effective investigation plan and disciplinary action policy, along with the procedures or steps that must be followed when an incident is alleged to have occurred.
 Ineffectively handling employee misconduct can result in damage to the organization’s reputation, lawsuits and reduced employee morale and productivity.
 The organization must specify the employee behavior that is expected in the workplace, that there are consequences when any type of offensive behavior occurs and what those consequences could potentially look like.